 If you were raised by one or more narcissistic parents, the chances you escaped from your childhood unscathed are virtually nil.
 Here are some of the common scars a narcissistic parent can inflict, how it might be affecting your life as an entrepreneur, and what you can do to help.

 One of the deepest wounds a narcissistic parent inflicts on their children is instilling them with serious boundary issues.
 A narcissistic parent cannot seem to see the child as an individual person with their own thoughts, dreams, and feelings.
 They instead view them as an extension of themselves, one they can manipulate and control to suit their agenda.
 This unfortunate by-product is often a burden carried with the child as they navigate the difficult teen years.
 When confusion about who they are bleeds into every situation.
 It’s extremely hard to untangle.

 With no clarity surrounding their sense of purpose and self, a lack of healthy boundaries then becomes an all-too-common issue for the adult child of a narcissist when they’re dealing with customers and clients.
 When professional lines are foggy, it can become stressful in a hurry.
 You may find yourself overextending yourself or giving away too much for free.
 You may become overly close with clients and friend them on Facebook or even deep-diving personally with your clients or customers on personal issues outside the scope of your work together.

-Depending on how blurred your boundaries are, you may need to seek the professional help of a therapist.
+The Fix: Depending on how blurred your boundaries are, you may need to seek the professional help of a therapist.
 There’s no shame in that.
 Another hugely helpful resource is the book Boundaries: When to Say Yes, How to Say No to Take Control of Your Life and the subsequent Workbook. (#aff)

 2. A NEED FOR APPROVAL